squishy9876/squishOS/README.md

 ## Acknowledgements
+ - [Computer Interface](https://github.com/ToniMacaroni/ComputerInterface) Wouldn't have been able to do this with out it.
  - [Guided Hacking](https://guidedhacking.com/threads/c-dll-injector-tutorial-how-to-inject-a-dll.14915/) for the basic C# injector.
  - [Monke Map Loader](https://github.com/Vadix88/MonkeMapLoader/) load .dll files from the ``Mods`` folder into the computer interface.